steibelj/CSTAT/README.md

 https://mc-stan.org/shinystan/

 ### Installing compile tools in MacOS
-Connie Rojas, a workshop participant sent the following instructions for installing the compile tools (and stan) in macOS.
+Connie Rojas, a workshop participant, sent the following instructions for installing the compile tools (and stan) in macOS.
 Thanks for your contribution!!!

 1) Download Xcode from Mac App store
 Xcode (Developer Tools)